mfidino/mfidino.github.io/publications.md

 #### In press

-[50] Anthonysamy, W., Biro, E., Adalsteinsson, S. A., **Fidino, M.**, Moylan, M. A., and Zahrai, L. M. (*in press*).
-Urban intensity predicts eastern gray squirrel (Sciurus carolinensis) and fox squirrel (Sciurus niger) occupancy and detection in St. Louis green spaces. *Journal of Urban Ecology*.

-[49] Werdel, T. J., **Fidino, M.**, Piper, C. W., Ricketts, A. M., Peek, M. S., and Ahlers, A. A. (*in press*).
+[50] Werdel, T. J., **Fidino, M.**, Piper, C. W., Ricketts, A. M., Peek, M. S., and Ahlers, A. A. (*in press*).
 Influence of landscape composition on spatiotemporal interactions between sympatric canids. *Ecological Applications*.

-[48] Murray, M. H., Suranasinghe, T., Gelmi Candusso, T., Sander, H. A., **Fidino, M.**, Adalsteinsson, S., Rivera, K., Flores, A., Lilly, M., Diuk-Wasser, M. A., and Magle, S. B. (*in press*).
+[49] Murray, M. H., Suranasinghe, T., Gelmi Candusso, T., Sander, H. A., **Fidino, M.**, Adalsteinsson, S., Rivera, K., Flores, A., Lilly, M., Diuk-Wasser, M. A., and Magle, S. B. (*in press*).
 Multi-city research networks are needed to address global one health challenges. *BioScience*.

 #### 2025

+[48] Anthonysamy, W., Biro, E., Adalsteinsson, S. A., **Fidino, M.**, Moylan, M. A., and Zahrai, L. M. (2025).
+Urban intensity predicts eastern gray squirrel (Sciurus carolinensis) and fox squirrel (Sciurus niger) occupancy and detection in St. Louis green spaces. *Journal of Urban Ecology*.
+[PDF](../public/Anthonysamy_2025.PDF)

 [47] Kase, A., **Fidino, M.**, Lehrer, E. W., and Magle, S. B. (*in press*).
 Local and long-distance colonization influence the distribution of a species in a fragmented landscape. *Stacks Journal*.
 [Link](https://www.stacksjournal.org/article/kase-25001/)